The BEGINNING Evidence

 Bottom-line answers

 Whether there was a beginning or not is one of the most prominent features of any worldview.
-The evidence is in, providing tests of truth to support the accuracy of some worldview(s), and expose the inac uracy of others.
+The evidence is in, providing tests of truth to support the accuracy of some worldview(s), and expose the inaccuracy of others.

 Let’s look at the big questions answered by what we now know about the beginning of the universe?

-Answer: The universe had a beginning.
-From Edwin Hubble to Albert Einstein and other Nobel prize winners, many sources of evidence, such as the cosmic microwave background (CMB) radiation, “ripples” of the Big Bang, and even common sense as noted below.
-Bottom-line: To not believe in the beginning of the universe, one would have to go against ALL the evidence.
+Answer: The Universe had a beginning.
+From Edwin Hubble to Albert Einstein and other Nobel prize winners, many sources of evidence, such as the cosmic microwave background (CMB) radiation, “ripples” of the Big Bang, and common sense will be given in the point below.
+Bottom-line: to not believe in the beginning of the Universe, one would have to go against ALL the evidence.

 Question 2: What happened at the beginning?